► Funding available

 Who would this option suit?

-An Erasmus+ traineeship is an option for all students, regardless of degree programme or level.
+An international traineeship is an option for all students, regardless of degree programme or level.
 Typical traineeship activity includes:

 - Industrial Placement - students on 5-year degree programmes with 'industrial placement' in the title will spend a full year working in industry.

 - Degree Project Abroad - students on degree programmes involving a final year project e.g. MChem or Engineering, may choose to undertake this at a suitable European institution.
-Students of Postgraduate or Doctorate degrees may also pursue this option to undertake a period of research or training at a European institution.
+Students of Postgraduate or Doctorate degrees may also pursue this option to undertake a period of research or training at an overseas institution.

 - Summer Traineeship - a flexible option for all students.
-Previously, Aberdeen students have saved sea turtles in Greece, undertaken lab work in the Netherlands and worked for a technology start-up in Dublin.
+To give some examples, previously Aberdeen students have saved sea turtles in Greece, undertaken lab work in the Netherlands and worked for a technology start-up in Dublin.

 - Graduate Traineeship - current students are eligible to apply for funding for a traineeship taking place within 12 months of graduation.

-To be eligible for Erasmus+ funding, traineeships must:
+To be eligible for funding via the Turing Scheme, traineeships must:

-- take place in a participating country (EU/EEA + Turkey + Former Yugoslav Republic of Macedonia).
-You cannot receive funding for traineeships taking place in the UK, nor in your home country.
+- take place in an eligible destination country, ie that is safe for travel according to the UK's Foreign, Commonwealth and Development Officer.
+You cannot receive funding for traineeships taking place in the UK or in your home country.

 - be full-time, applicable to the type of work

-- be relevant to your subject area (this does not apply to graduate traineeships or traineeships in digital skills).
+- be relevant to your subject area (this does not apply to graduate traineeships).

 Important points to note